DerfOh/derfoh.github.io/_posts/2016-09-19-checking-in.markdown

 layout: post
 title: "Checking in"
 categories: check-in
 tags:
-date: 2015-12-15 03:31:06
+date: 2016-09-19 12:31:06
 comments: True
+published: True
 ---

 # Just checking in

-I haven't had a whole lot of time to check in lateley due to being wrapped up in a lot of different things throughout the summer.
+I haven't had a whole lot of time to check in lately due to being wrapped up in a lot of different things throughout the summer.

 Posts will be less frequent until more time opens up in my schedule.